CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-export.md

 !!! info "Need assistance?"
     If you find these steps challenging, please reach out to us at servicedesk@csc.fi (subject: SD Desktop).
-We will gladly guide you through the export process in an online meeting.
+We will guide you through the export process in an online meeting.

 ## Step 1: Download and install the Crypt4GH application